arpit-hota/Video-And-Chat-Application-WebRTC-SocketIO-/README.md

 # Mirror
-A real time messaging & video calling..
+A real time messaging & video calling application with simple UI and hasselfree communication

 # Installation